 The reality of the potential Brexit is that nobody can know what it will mean in practice until it happens (if it happens).
-In some ways, the result of the referendum may have very little europe-63986_640result on financial planning.
+In some ways, the result of the referendum may have very little result on financial planning.
 Regardless of whether or not the result of the vote is to leave or to stay, mortgages will still need to be paid, retirement savings organised and healthcare managed.
 There are, however, some, perhaps unexpected, ways in which a Brexit could impact your finances, particularly if you travel in Europe.
 These issues may make little to no difference in terms of the overall economic debate since many of the issues raised will apply equally to people from the EU travelling to or otherwise working with the UK, but they may impact on the finances of particular individuals.

 1 – Payment for visas